 In existence since 2016, the ELF workgroup is a coalition of community members and early learning stakeholders.
-The group was convened by the non-profit Child Care Resources to address gaps between need and supply of early learning programs, 117 as many children who need this type of child care, including low-income children who are eligible to attend at lower, subsidized rates, are not able to access it.
-118 Comprised of over 30 entities 119 that share an interest in supporting high-quality child care, the workgroup included an array of stakeholders including:
+The group was convened by the non-profit Child Care Resources to address gaps between need and supply of early learning programs, as many children who need this type of child care, including low-income children who are eligible to attend at lower, subsidized rates, are not able to access it.
+Comprised of over 30 entities that share an interest in supporting high-quality child care, the workgroup included an array of stakeholders including:

-- Child care providers (including family child care homes); - Nonprofit early learning providers; - Representatives from the Early Support for Infants and Toddlers (ESIT)120 program; - Affordable housing organizations; - Representatives from the Washington State Association of Head Start and ECEAP (WSA); - Community development financial institutions; - Property developers; - Representatives from the Washington State Early Learning Facilities Program121 and the Seattle Preschool Program Provider Facility Fund;122 and, - Education and advocacy nonprofits.
+- Child care providers (including family child care homes); - Nonprofit early learning providers; - Representatives from the Early Support for Infants and Toddlers (ESIT) program; - Affordable housing organizations; - Representatives from the Washington State Association of Head Start and ECEAP (WSA); - Community development financial institutions; - Property developers; - Representatives from the Washington State Early Learning Facilities Program and the Seattle Preschool Program Provider Facility Fund; and, - Education and advocacy nonprofits.

-Following the passage of Motion 15492 in August 2019, the ELF workgroup reconvened to assist King County with the development of the proposed PSTAA implementation plan by reviewing and recommending investment policies that address the development of early learning facilities to serve the PSTAA prioritized populations.
+Following the passage of Motion 15492 in August 2019, the ELF workgroup reconvened to assist King County with the development of the proposed PSTAA implementation plan by reviewing and

-117 Early learning or early education programs are a type of child care program that provide education outside the home for children up to age 5 (before kindergarten).
+&lt;sup>117 Early learning or early education programs are a type of child care program that provide education outside the home for children up to age 5 (before kindergarten).
 These programs offer meaningful learning opportunities for children to learn skills, develop a sense of self, and build a foundation for lifelong learning.
 The education component is what distinguishes an early learning program from other types of child care such as babysitting and daycare experiences that may be less purposeful.

-118 Child Care Resources works to improve access to high-quality early learning experiences by engaging with families, child care providers, community organizations, and advocacy groups in order to improve the quality of early childhood care.
+&lt;sup>118 Child Care Resources works to improve access to high-quality early learning experiences by engaging with families, child care providers, community organizations, and advocacy groups in order to improve the quality of early childhood care.
 [LINK]

-120 Early Support for Infants and Toddlers (ESIT) is a program of the Washington State Department of Children, Youth, and Families that provides services to kids ages 0 to 3 who have disabilities or developmental delays.
-[LINK] 121 This program aims to help Early Childhood Education and Assistance Program (ECEAP) contractors and Working Connections Child Care (WCCC) subsidy providers to expand, remodel, purchase, or construct early learning facilities and classrooms.
+&lt;sup>120 Early Support for Infants and Toddlers (ESIT) is a program of the Washington State Department of Children, Youth, and Families that provides services to kids ages 0 to 3 who have disabilities or developmental delays.
+[LINK] This program aims to help Early Childhood Education and Assistance Program (ECEAP) contractors and Working Connections Child Care (WCCC) subsidy providers to expand, remodel, purchase, or construct early learning facilities and classrooms.
 [LINK]

-122 Through this program, the City of Seattle makes annual investments to support the improvement and expansion of early learning facilities and environments.
+&lt;sup>122 Through this program, the City of Seattle makes annual investments to support the improvement and expansion of early learning facilities and environments.
 [LINK]